 Wondering how the federal legislation passed in response to COVID-19 could affect you?
-Learn about the new federal unemployment benefits for those who have been laid off or placed on hiatus and newly-enacted emergency family and medical leave and sick leave benefits for those who have been forced to leave their jobs.
+Learn about the federal unemployment benefits for those who have been laid off or placed on hiatus and emergency family and medical leave and sick leave benefits for those who have been forced to leave their jobs.
 In addition, there is information about small business grants that may be available to some loanout companies.

 If you have any questions, please contact WGAW Legal.

 In addition to leave benefits, state and federal law provide a variety of benefits for employees who have lost their jobs as a result of the COVID-19 crisis.
 For the purposes of most state and federal unemployment benefits, writers employed in the entertainment industry are likely eligible, regardless of how long they’ve worked for their current employer or whether they have a loanout corporation.

 In California, qualification for unemployment insurance benefits depends on whether you have earned enough wages during the base period set by the state to establish a claim.
 You must also be totally or partially unemployed through no fault of your own and physically able to work and available for work.
 Claims may be made through the California state EDD website.

 In addition to the state UI benefits, following the expiration of most provisions of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Congress passed an additional round of COVID-19 relief legislation on December 21, 2020.
 The latest emergency relief bill extends programs established by the CARES Act through March 14, 2021, but it provides less generous benefits.
 This bill includes both enhanced unemployment insurance payments, described below, and a one-time direct payment of $600 to every adult and child earning up to $75,000, with individuals earning between $75,000 to $87,000 receiving smaller amounts.